Spring Boot Pre-Interview Guide Part 1: Core Application Layer — Controller, Service, Repository, Domain

 |---|---|---|

-While you can distinguish PUT for full updates and PATCH for partial updates, it’s best to avoid mixing them and stick with one consistent approach.
+You can distinguish PUT for full updates and PATCH for partial updates, but the better move is to commit to one approach instead of mixing.

 | Operation | HTTP Method |